Anwar Ul Alam Shaheed: Career

 After the Assassination of President Sheikh Mujibur Rahman in the 15 August 1975 Bangladesh Coup d'état, there were calls for the Jatiya Rakkhi Bahini to be dissolved.
 Kader Siddiqui visited Shaheed in the morning of 15 August at the Jatiya Rakkhi Bahini and expressed surprised at seeing tanks on the streets of Dhaka.
 Shaheed told Siddiqui that Bengal Lancers had been given permission to take out three of their tanks.
 On the evening on 15 August, General Khaled Mosharraf summoned Shaheed and Lieutenant Colonel Sarwar Mollah to the Bangabhaban and defended the assassination of Sheik Mujibur Rahman.
 Shaheed saw that Khaled Mosharraf and other officers were preparing for an Indian invasion.
 At a meeting headed by General Ziaur Rahman and attended by Khondokar Moshtaque Ahmed, General M. A. G. Osmani, Major General Khalilur Rahman and Brigadier General ANM Nuruzzaman, Zia suggest it be merged with Bangladesh Army.
 This was vehemently opposed by Ahmed.
 Zia was able to convince the group and Jatiya Rakkhi Bahini was merged into Bangladesh Army through the Jatiya Rakkhi Bahini (Absorption in the Army) Ordinance on 5 October and Shaheed became an officer of Bangladesh Army.

 In 1978, Shaheed retired from Bangladesh Army as a colonel.
 He joined the Ministry of Foreign Affairs and was appointed first secretary at the Bangladesh embassy in Indonesia.
 He served in various capacities at Bangladeshi embassies in Brunei, Hong Kong, and Malaysia.
 He later served as the ambassador of Bangladesh to Bahrain and ambassador of Bangladesh to Spain.
 He retired from the foreign service in 2006 with the rank of secretary.

 Saqi Anwar wrote a book on Shaheed's life titled Shaheed.

-Shaheed at established a museum, Shaheed Muktijuddho Jadughor, on the Bangladesh Liberation War in Tangail in 2011.
+Shaheed established a museum, Shaheed Muktijuddho Jadughor, on the Bangladesh Liberation War in Tangail in 2011.
 He was the vice president of the Sector Commanders Forum.